60dimension/IELTS-Vocabularies/Vocabulary02.md

 Judith was hovering in the doorway.

-There is no Table of Content.
+There is no Table of Contents.

 It's couched in such very user-unfriendly terminology.

 We all have to stay alert.

-The walls were dark oak paneling.
+The walls were dark oak panelling.

 Many pesticides are irritants.